foo123/Formal/README.md

 )

-"date.1" must match "Y-m-d" pattern!
+"date.1" should match Y-m-d !
 "date.0" must be equal to "date.1"!

 */